landlord reviews tenant background checks

 • What was the nature of the crime?
 Was it violent or non-violent?

-Most tenant credit and background check services can be found online.
+Most tenant credit and background check services for tenants can be found online.
 TurboTenant partners with TransUnion in order to provide accurate and thorough reports for our landlords.
 These are also free of cost, as most landlords choose to have applicants pay for the tenant background checks.

 Tenant background checks are essential in giving landlords all the information they need to know up front.
 After all, tenants are an investment and landlords need to know enough in order to make an informed decision.
 Otherwise, they could end up dealing with an eviction or lawsuit.